 The growth of the Historical Society has been, in my opinion, wonderful during the last year.
-Our Virtual progressive, and my thanks go to Ted Levine, our President, and to Carla Rosati, our Executive Director, who has done such a wonderful job.
+Our Virtual Museum, the ability to share the history of the Society and Wall Street and the financial community has been wonderful.
+Our programs, including roundtables and oral histories, have been just very progressive, and my thanks go to Ted Levine, our President, and to Carla Rosati, our Executive Director, who has done such a wonderful job.
 And thanks--yes, thanks.
-How about-- have joined to support us in our work.
+How about--